 I am, of course, a Colonial, exiled from the Mother Country across the Pond.
 And so there's no expectation that I would speak the English of Good Queen Bess.

 Interestingly, Her Majesty Elizabeth II Regina doesn't speak the English of Good Queen Bess, either.

 Shakespeare is a lot dirtier than you get from watching Sir Laurence Olivier.
 It's much less bloodless, meaning a lot earthier and a lot bloodier.
-If you do it right.
-The lovely and trying-to-learn-her-lines Mrs. Borepatch is finding that the original iambic pentameter doesn't always work.
+If you do it right, the original iambic pentameter doesn't always work.
 I suspect that's because the Mother Tongue has shifted over the last four centuries.

 People in times long past are perhaps not so very different from people today.
 Putting Shakespeare on a pedestal does him - and them - a disservice.
 Of course, this is all just one minute of the indispensable The History Of English in Ten Minutes: